NFU representatives have demanded a greater slice of the 99bn domestic grocery market to safeguard supplies of produce.

-At the launch of Tescos Understanding the Modern Supply Chain seminars, NFU livestock committee chairman Les Armstrong warned retailers that farmers were close to pulling back from mainstream production.
+At the launch of Tescos Understanding the Modern Supply Chain seminars, NFU livestock committee chairman Les Armstrong warned retailers that farmers affected by foot-and-mouth were close to pulling back from mainstream production.

 Many of us want to resume farming, but will not commit ourselves unless there is a clear message that we have a buyer for our produce willing to pay a fair price.